 - Higher than average income.
 Depending on the lender you may need to earn anywhere between £50k and £100k as a minimum before you qualify for interest only.

 If you are looking for a mortgage on interest only terms, do get in touch to talk through the options that might work for your circumstances.
-I can be contacted directly (details below) or call the main line on 0345 345 6788 and ask to speak to the Residential Desk.

 You may also like to read: